Arachnoid mater: Function

 CSF circulates in the subarachnoid space (between arachnoid and pia mater).
 Cerebrospinal fluid is produced by the choroid plexus (inside the ventricles of the brain, which are in direct communication with the subarachnoid space so the CSF can flow freely through the nervous system).

 Cerebrospinal fluid is a transparent, colourless fluid and it is produced at about 500 ml/day.
 Its electrolyte levels, glucose levels, and pH are very similar to those in plasma, but the presence of blood in cerebrospinal fluid is always abnormal.

 Etymology

-The arachnoid mater is named after the Greek word arachne ("spider"), the suffix -oid ("in the image of"), and the Latin word mater ("mother"), because of the fine spider web-like appearance of the delicate fibres of the arachnoid (arachnoid trabeculae) which extend down through the subarachnoid space and attach to the pia mater.
+The arachnoid mater is named after the Greek word arachne ("spider"), the suffix -oid ("in the image of"), and the Latin word mater ("mother"), because of the fine spider-web–like appearance of the delicate fibres of the arachnoid (arachnoid trabeculae) which extend down through the subarachnoid space and attach to the pia mater.

+The introduction of the name "arachnoid mater" is attributed to Frederik Ruysch in 1699.
+Another source states that the "arachnoid membrane" was discovered and named by Gerardus Blaes (Blasius) in 1664, and that Ruysch adopted the term in 1692.

 Additional images

-The arachnoid cells continue inside the brain covering the so call Virchow-Robin spaces or perivascular spaces.
+The arachnoid cells continue inside the brain, covering the so-called Virchow-Robin spaces or perivascular spaces.
 For that reason some meningiomas can appear as completely inside the brain.